 The Company’s executive compensation policy aims to attract and retain competent individuals and motivate them to optimize value for the Company’s shareholders.
 The compensation policy is designed to be competitive, to stimulate profitable return on investments and long-term growth.

 The Corporate Governance and Human Resources Committee is responsible for annually reviewing and approving the executive compensation policy and executive compensation, including determining the compensation elements and the compensation mix to balance the executives’ focus on short-term and long-term objectives.
 The Company’s compensation policies and practices are designed to adequately reward executive officers for their services, and to encourage them to establish short-term and long-term strategies aimed at increasing share value and creating economic wealth.
 The Company’s compensation strategy therefore places the emphasis on compensation elements linked to performance, including share value through long-term incentive plans.

 Share Ownership Policy for Directors

-Pursuant to the ownership policy adopted by the Board, all directors of the Company shall, at all times while serving as directors, own a number of Common Shares and/or Deferred Share Units (DSU) having a total market value of at least three times their then-current annual retainer.
+Pursuant to the ownership policy adopted by the Board, all directors of the Company shall own a number of Common Shares and/or Deferred Share Units (DSU) having a total market value of at least three times their then-current annual retainer.

 Share Ownership Policy for Executive Officers

-Pursuant to the share ownership policy for executive officers that was amended during fiscal 2019 and adopted by the Board, the Chief Executive Officer shall own a number of shares having a total market value of at least three times his annual base salary; the Chief Financial Officer of the Company and the President and Chief Operating Officer, Saputo Inc. and International Sector, shall own a total market value of at least two times their annual base salary; and all other executives shall own a total market value of at least 1.5 times the executive’s annual base salary.
-Each executive is required to comply with this policy within five years following their appointment as an executive officer of the Company.
+Pursuant to the share ownership policy for executive officers, the Chief Executive Officer shall own a number of shares having a total market value of at least three times his annual base salary; the Chief Financial Officer of the Company and the President and Chief Operating Officer, Saputo Inc. and International Sector, shall own a total market value of at least two times their annual base salary; and all other executives shall own a total market value of at least 1.5 times the executive’s annual base salary.

 To consult the Company’s Share Ownership Policy for Executive Officers, please click here.To consult the Company’s Share Ownership Policy for EVPs and SVPs, please click here